WHAT IS HYPNOSIS?

 Has anyone ever been injured by hypnosis?

-There are no documented cases of anyone injured or hurt using hypnosis in a clinical setting.
+To my knowledge, there are no documented cases of anyone injured or hurt using hypnosis in a professional clinical setting.

 Why don't more people use hypnosis?